 - The PCCE also offered by National Federation of Paralegal Associations (NFPA)

 - The CLA/CP offered by the National Association of Legal Assistants (NALA)

 - The PP offered by the Association for Legal Professionals (NALS)

 Each exam has different eligibility requirements.
-A comparison can be found here.

 An NFPA affiliate with members throughout the state, the Kansas Paralegal Association (KPA) works to increase the visibility of paralegals within the legal field and solidify their role as partners in delivering legal services.
 The KPA promotes continuing education and professional development, networking and the exchange of ideas, and the forging of strong working relationships with paralegal and bar associations at the local, state and national levels.

 The KPA offers eight levels of membership: